jonlukewtafe/Assignment2-Jon-Luke/README.md

-# Assignment2-OSStarterCode
+# Assignment 2 - Develop and Test an Open Source Application

-Starter code for assignment 2 of the Open Source and Testing course.
+* This repository contains all code for my open source Car Rental application developed for Assignment 2 of the Open Source and Testing course.

-This repository contains the classes for the vehicle rental system.
-You can modify and extend the existing code as well as add new classes to make the application functional and user-friendly.
-The User Interface can be either GUI or console based.
-Git source control must be used to track different versions of the application over time.
+* It contains a graphical user interface created within Visual Studio using the Windows Presentation Foundation (WPF) system.

+* The code is a modified version of the NMTAFEOpenSource starter code that this repository is forked from.